 Read a review of his book Purush – Here

-Many of his ardent followers however did criticize him for this effort and told him that he had wasted his time doing research on this matter.
-In a close interview with The Male Factor he regretted that even men who suffered false cases under IPC 498a (or prevention of cruelty against women act or popularly known as Indian dowry act) also criticized his effort and commented that men’s rights (that helps male victims of IPC 498a) as joke.
+Many of his ardent followers, however, did criticize him for this effort and told him that he had wasted his time doing research on this matter.
+In a close interview with The Male Factor, he regretted that even men who suffered false cases under IPC 498a (or prevention of cruelty against women act or popularly known as Indian dowry act) also criticized his effort and commented that men’s rights (that helps male victims of IPC 498a) as a joke.
 Not only they were ignorant about the fact that MRAs exist, as Dr. Chattopadhya commented some of them felt miserable to go to MRAs for any help.

-This observation however clarifies why men’s rights is needed in the country and how MRAs can make a difference in the lives of future generation of men.
+This observation, however, clarifies why men’s rights are needed in the country and how MRAs can make a difference in the lives of a future generation of men.
 Men who presently do not even understand the need of men’s rights for ending the social misandry prevailing in most of them are sure to experience a doomsday in future if no one fights for male rights.

 I was fortunate to get some time out of his busy schedule for this interview –

 Q. What made you write about men and their issues?